 I am a writer and journalist based in Florence, Italy.
-Born and raised in Mississippi, I’m on the cusp of my seventh year of Italian living, and enjoy the (strangely complementary) missions of both sharing the best of my adoptive city and country and debunking the myth of the dolce vita.
+Born and raised in Mississippi, I’ve been calling Italy (another) home for seven years now, and enjoy the strangely complementary missions of sharing the best of my adoptive city and country and debunking the myth of the dolce vita.

 Photo credit: @MarcoBadiani